-More than 1 in 5 American Indian adults (21%) from all participating tribal communities currently smoke cigarettes.
-This rate significantly exceeds the rate observed in the State of NM BRFSS survey for American Indian adults (15%) as well as the Healthy People 2020 national target goal of 12%.
+More than 1 in 5 American Indian adults (21%) from all participating communities in the Tribal BRFSS combined currently smoke cigarettes.
+This rate significantly exceeds the rate observed in the State of NM BRFSS survey for American Indian adults (13%) as well as the Healthy People 2020 national target goal of 12%.